Intro to Data Science

 }

-More Message Pratice
+More Message Practice

 • Write a message that says each number and what it times 32 is equal to